 For the most part, The Regency had quite a different approach to makeup.
 For this reason, we have looked at this period separately in another post.
 This article on women’s Georgian makeup covers the years 1714 to 1799.

 Overall, the Georgian era was a time of great change.
 It saw the birth of industrialisation, growth in city populations and popular culture blossomed.
 It was also a time of extreme poverty alongside immense wealth.

 The French Court

 Ladies of the French court plastered their faces with white paint and covered their cheeks with scarlet rouge.
 They also darkened their eyebrows and added black beauty patches.
 Cosmetics were seen, in many ways, as part of the nobility and the right of the elite.
-It set them apart from the common masses.
+In short, it set them apart from the common masses.

 Famous French women include Marie-Antoinette (consort of Louis XVI) and Madame de Pompadour (mistress of Louis XV).
-Each one influenced fashion during their time.
+And each one influenced fashion tremendously during their time.